Chad-Durkin/rock-paper-scissors/README.md

 ## Support and contact details

-If you have any questions or comments please contact one of us via email at ahmeds5@uw.edu, mija.sand@gmail.com, bcooper085@gmail.com, Chaddurkin@gmail.com
+If you have any questions or comments please contact me at Chaddurkin@gmail.com

 ## Technologies Used